wandb/docs/content/guides/models/app/features/panels/parameter-importance.md

 ### Correlations

 Correlations capture linear relationships between individual hyperparameters and metric values.
-They answer the question – is there a significant relationship between using a hyperparameter, say the SGD optimizer, and my val_loss (the answer in this case is yes).
+They answer the question of whether there a significant relationship between using a hyperparameter, such as the SGD optimizer, and the `val_loss` (the answer in this case is yes).
 Correlation values range from -1 to 1, where positive values represent positive linear correlation, negative values represent negative linear correlation and a value of 0 represents no correlation.
 Generally a value greater than 0.7 in either direction represents strong correlation.

 You might use this graph to further explore the values that are have a higher correlation to our metric (in this case you might pick stochastic gradient descent or adam over rmsprop or nadam) or train for more epochs.